-If you haven’t noticed it before, chipmunks tend to disappear as the temperatures drop, and we enter into the cold months.
+If you haven’t noticed it before, chipmunks tend to disappear as the temperatures drop when we enter into the cold months.
 They then resurface during March or April when it is spring again.
 If a particular animal disappears for the winter then you might think that it is hibernating.
 But what about these guys…Do chipmunks hibernate?

-Chipmunks are not true hibernators but they do enter states of torpor.
-Chipmunks retreat to their burrows and enter a hibernation type state but wake up every few days to eat and defecate.
+Chipmunks (members of the squirrel family) are not true hibernators but they do enter states of torpor.
+Chipmunks retreat to their underground burrows and enter a hibernation type state but wake up every few days to eat and defecate.
 So, instead of hibernating, you can term chipmunks as ‘light sleepers’.

 Of course, this brings up another question: How do chipmunks survive in winter?
 Surprisingly enough, chipmunks will use a variety of survival tactics to make it through the cold months.
 Let’s take a look at what these are and how they help chipmunks survive in the winter.

 Chipmunks normally maintain a body temperature of 100 degrees Fahrenheit.
-This falls to 40 degrees Fahrenheit during winter.
+This falls to 40 degrees Fahrenheit during winter (source).
 This state of torpor is similar to the one associated with true hibernation.
+It is a deep sleep.
 However, the chipmunk wakes up from its sleep during winter and eat before going off to sleep again.

 Most animals that hibernate will spend summer and autumn eating all possible food items.
 This helps build up their body fat.
 Once these animals enter into a state of hibernation, they use this stored energy to survive through winter.
 If an animal is unable to consume a sufficient amount of food before winter, then they will starve to death during hibernation and never wake up.